sf-alexo/task-man/README.md

 See variables in .env file

 # Starting the backend in 3000 port
-1. Go to project root
+1. Go to /backend folder
 2. Run *npm i*
 3. Run *npm run start:dev*

 # Starting the frontend in 3001 port
-1. Go to /public folder
+1. Go to /frontend folder
 2. Run *npm i*
 3. Run *npm start*